AhmetSergen/ExpressJS.Auth.Pg.API/README.md

 This is a boilerplate project for running Authorization API with ExpressJS.

 You need PostgreSQL installed to run project.
-Required DB queries to initialize DB tables can be found in db_create_table_queries.sql file.
+Required DB queries to initialize DB tables can be found in `db_create_table_queries.sql` file.

 Mailtrap is used for SMTP mail service.
-Update .env file according to your connection string For request examples check rest-client.http file.
+Update `.env` file according to your connection string For request examples check `rest-client.http` file.

-You may open/close logging SQL queries on console log in database.js file via changing logging: property.
+You may open/close logging SQL queries on console log in `database.js` file via changing logging: property.

 **!!!
 Change SECRET_ACCESS_TOKEN and SECRET_REFRESH_TOKEN when deploying production.**

-Run stated commands in command terminal inside project folder to intialize, build and run the project:
+Run stated commands in command terminal inside project folder to initialize, build and run the project:

 ## Start Project